-Staging
+Staging and grading

 Knowing the extent of the lymphoma helps your doctor plan the right treatment.
 This is called staging.
+Lymphomas are also grouped as either low grade or high grade.
+The grade of the lymphoma is also an important factor in your treatment plan.

-The stage describes how many areas of the body are affected by lymphoma and where these are.
+The stage of a lymphoma describes how many areas of the body are affected by lymphoma and where these areas are.
 Your doctor will also ask you about any symptoms you have.
 All this information helps doctors plan the right treatment for you.